 Eligible scientists must be employed at universities or research facilities in Germany.
 Here, the nationality of the applicant (principal investigator, PI) does not play a role.
 Applicants from Europe but outside of Germany are encouraged to apply for time through PRACE.
 The project PI must have a proven scientific record (preferably a PhD or comparable degree) and must be able to successfully accomplish the proposed tasks.
 For regular projects (those requiring less than 35 million core hours per year), there is a rolling call, with applications accepted at any time.

-HLRS will replace Hazel Hen with Hawk in autumn 2019, and the new machine is scheduled to be available in October, 2019.
-Hawk provides 5,000 nodes, each one equipped with the next generation AMD Rome processors, offering 128 cores per node.
+HLRS will replace Hazel Hen with Hawk, which is planned to become available in early 2020.
+Hawk provides 5,000 nodes, each equipped with the next-generation AMD processors offering 128 cores per node.
 4,800 nodes have 128 GByte of main memory, 200 nodes provide 256 GByte.
-The majority of current requested allocations will be used on Hawk.
-Applicants will need to port their applications to the new system during summer, 2019.
+The major part of requested allocations will be available on Hawk.
+Applicants shall port their applications to the new system soon after the allocation decision.
 HLRS support is available and required support should be outlined in the project application.

-During the first part of the allocation, HLRS offers its Cray system Hazel Hen, a XC40 based on Intel Haswell Processors and the Aries interconnect, with 7.4 PF/s peak performance.
+During the first part of the allocation, HLRS offers its Cray System Hazel Hen, a XC40 based on Intel Haswell Processors and the Aries interconnect, with 7.4 PF/s peak performance.
 The 7,712 compute nodes provide 128 GByte main memory each and a total of 185,088 cores.
-As Hazel Hen will be reduced in size to provide space for Hawk, only a quite limited part of the allocation will be possible on Hazel Hen.
+As Hazel Hen will be reduced in size to provide space for Hawk, only a quite limited part of the allocation can be used on Hazel Hen.